 Curtis J. Rozzelle, MD

-Dr. Curtis J. Rozzelle is an Assistant Professor at the University of Alabama at Birmingham/Children's Hospital of Alabama.
+Dr. Curtis J. Rozzelle is an Associate Professor at the University of Alabama at Birmingham/Children's Hospital of Alabama.

 Dr. Rozzelle received his MD degree from the Bowman Gray School of Medicine at Wake Forest University in 1995.
 He then completed an internship in General Surgery in 1996 and residency in Neurosurgery in 2001, both at UAB School of Medicine.
 Dr. Rozzelle went on to complete fellowships in Pediatric Neurosurgery at the University of Texas-Southwestern Medical Branch, in Dallas (2002) and epilepsy surgery at the University Of South Florida College Of Medicine in Tampa (2004).